ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## merge_selecting_sleep_ms {#merge_selecting_sleep_ms}

-Sleep time for merge selecting when no part selected.
-A lower setting triggers selecting tasks in `background_schedule_pool` frequently, which results in large amount of requests to Zookeeper in large-scale clusters.
+Sleep time for merge selecting when no part is selected.
+A lower setting triggers selecting tasks in `background_schedule_pool` frequently, which results in a large number of requests to Zookeeper in large-scale clusters.

 Possible values: